Business Loans & Resources

 How long is the application, underwriting, and closing process?

-What is the CIE's capacity to carry out these programs?
+What is the URA's capacity to carry out these programs?

 The Proud Company provides manufacturers, utility companies and other industrial technology users with complete industrial automation services.
 It utilized $1.92 million in New Market Tax Credits, provided by the URA through Pittsburgh Urban Initiatives, to help finance its renovation of a 23,000-square foot facility in the West End.

 Thread was established to engage in the circular economy, taking waste and recreating it into new, usable, wearable fabrics.
 The company has created jobs in Haiti, Honduras, and Pittsburgh.
 Thread received a Pittsburgh Entrepreneur Fund loan from the URA to assist in operations, including the creation of five new full time jobs in East Liberty.

 TravelWits helps vacation-goers plan trips based on budget, transit options, parking rates, and hotel and flight costs by searching hundreds of options to provide a menu of trip packages that can be booked with limited planning and research.
 Based in Oakland, TravelWits received a Pittsburgh Entrepreneur Fund loan to hire three new software developers and a customer service representative.